 The average annual increase was around 8%.

-(xi) the key parameters for any variable component of remuneration availed by the directors;
+(vi) the key parameters for any variable component of remuneration availed by the directors;

 Since no remuneration has been paid to Directors except fee for attending Meetings, hence not applicable.

-(xiii) affirmation that the remuneration is as per the remuneration policy of the company
+(vii) Affirmation that the remuneration is as per the remuneration policy of the company

 The Company affirms that the remuneration is as per the remuneration policy of the Company.

-(xiv) As none of the employees is drawing remuneration not less than Rs.
-60 lacs p.a. or Rs.
-5 lacs p.m., if employed for the part of the year.
-Hence, the statement containing particulars of employees as required under Section 197(12) of the Act read with rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is not applicable.
+(viii) As none of the employees is drawing remuneration not less than Rs.
+102 lacs p.a. or Rs.
+8.5 lacs p.m., if employed for the part of the year.
+Hence, the statement containing particulars of the name of top ten employees as required under Section 197(12) of the Act read with rule 5(2) of the Companies (Appointment and Remuneration of managerial Personnel) Rules, 2014 is not applicable.

 Your Directors also wish to place on record their deep sense of appreciation to the contribution made by the employees at all levels who, through their competence, diligence, solidarity, co-operation and support, have enabled the Company to achieve the desired results during the year.

 Your Directors would like to express their sincere appreciation for the assistance and co-operation received from the financialinstitution, banks, Government authorities, customers, vendors and members during the year under review.

 |For and on behalf of the Board|